ddttom/pim/README.md

 # PIM (Personal Information Manager)

-A desktop application for managing personal information with rich text editing capabilities.
+A desktop application for managing personal information with rich text editing capabilities, using modern javascript and css, no typescript or frameworks requiring build, except foe electron

 ## Screenshots